eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + skill set:
+	- Investigate the feasibility of applying scientific principles and concepts to business problems.
+	- Understand the ***Goodreads/Amazon data structures (MySQL/Data Lake/Redshift)***.
+	- Acquire data by building the necessary ***SQL ETL queries***.
+	- Import processes through various company specific interfaces for RedShift and Data Lake storage systems.
+	- Analyze data for trends and input validity by inspecting univariate distributions, exploring bivariate relationships, constructing appropriate transformations, and tracking down the source and meaning of anomalies.
+	- Build models using statistical modeling, mathematical modeling, econometric modeling, network modeling, social network modeling, natural language processing, machine learning algorithms, genetic algorithms, and neural networks.
+	- Validate models against alternative approaches, expected and observed outcome, and other business defined key performance indicators.
+	- Develop metrics to quantify the benefits of a solution and influence project resources.
+Partner with Engineering/Data Engineering to improve the quality of existing data and bring additional data sources in line.
+Audit metric data and measure project progress and success.
+Build/automate reports/dashboards (in Tableau) that allow the business leaders to get a clear snapshot of their operations.
+Design and analyze A/B tests to quantify impact of customer-facing changes.
+Develop innovative experimental design and measurement methodologies to understand customer growth and business efficacy.
+Participate in discussions, team planning, office hours, and metric reviews.
+Design and implement scalable and reliable approaches to support or automate decision-making throughout the business.
+Communicate insights to the business partners, Goodreads leadership, and Amazon stakeholders, with an emphasis on clarity, completeness, and actionability.
++ skill set:
 	- Senior Data Engineer (US Remote Available)
 	- The Senior Data Engineer will be involved in building data pipelines at a large scale to enable business teams to work with data and analyze metrics that support and drive the business.
 You will partner with cross functional teams to identify opportunities and continuously develop and improve processes for efficiency.
 	- The team is looking for a Senior Data Engineer who can architect and build solutions across multiple data sources to deliver metrics/reporting use cases.
 This position is responsible to build and scale the data platform that works to provide business analytics.
 The role involves ownership and technical delivery, working closely with other members (BI engineer and infrastructure teams).
 Strong technical experience within enterprise software is essential.